STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Experiments

 \section{Experiments}

 We implement the proposed STT-GS system with FDC, PTTM, and PAMM algorithms in Python based on the 3D GS project \cite{kerbl20233d}.
 The system is deployed on an Ubuntu workstation equipped with a 3.75 GHz AMD EPYC 16-core CPU and an NVIDIA RTX 4090 GPU.
 We consider the case of $N=64$ and $K=5$, where all clients are randomly distributed within a $100 \times 100\,\text{m}^2$ area, while the edge server is located at the center $(0, 0)$.
 Then we compute the distances $\{d_k\}$ for all $K$ based on the locations of clients and server.
 The pathloss exponent $\alpha = 3$ and the shadow fading $\omega_k = -20$\,dB.
 The noise power $\sigma^2 = -120 \, \text{dBm}$.
 The total time budget is $T=350$\,s.
-The total power is set to $P_{\text{sum}}=300$\,mW and the maximum power is $P_{\text{max}}=200$\,mW.
+The total power is set to $P_{\text{sum}}=300$\,mW and the maximum power is $P_{\text{max}}=200$\,mW according to \cite{yu2004iterative,zhang2024efficient,schubert2004solution,al2011achieving,beck20141,wang2020learning,wang2020machine,yoo2019learning}.
 The system bandwidth is set to $B=10\, \text{MHz}$.
-More simulation parameters are summarized in Table~\ref{TableP}, where the power budgets are set according to \cite{yu2004iterative,zhang2024efficient,schubert2004solution,al2011achieving,beck20141,wang2020learning,wang2020machine,yoo2019learning}, and channel parameters are set according to \cite{wang2020angle}.
+Simulation parameters are summarized in Table~\ref{TableP}, where the channel parameters are set according to \cite{wang2020angle}.

-Experiments are conducted exploiting the rubble-pixsfm dataset \cite{turki2022mega}, which consists of $1680$ real-world images.
+Experiments are conducted exploiting the rubble-pixsfm LAE dataset \cite{turki2022mega}, which consists of $1680$ real-world images.
 The dataset is divided into $6$ batches, where $5$ batches are adopted as training data at the $5$ clients and the remaining batch is reserved for testing.
 The data volumes at clients 1--5 are: $2091.26$\,MB, $2103.93$\,MB, $1906.72$\,MB, $1891.08$\,MB, and $1544.17$\,MB, respectively.
 We randomly choose one of the $5$ batches to train the initial model $\mathcal{S}'$ at the edge server.